 Figure 5b: Wetted area of the bed and liquid distribution at the bottom at 4.2 L/h using 2-26.5 mm ore mixture: 6 hours, 1, 2 and 5 days after initial liquid addition.

-Since the size of the intra-particle pores are predominantly a property of the ore, they are unlikely to vary much with particle size distribution.
+Since the size of the intra-particle pores is predominantly a property of the ore, they are unlikely to vary much with particle size distribution.
 This means that pore size cannot account for the increase in the spread.
-There are two likely reasons for this increased spread rate and final extent in the poly-dispersed system; firstly, the increase in the spread of the inter-particle liquid means that this external liquid will be pulled into the intra-particle pores over a wider region of the bed.
+There are two likely reasons for this increased spread rate and final extent in the realistic ore system; firstly, the increase in the spread of the inter-particle liquid means that this external liquid will be pulled into the intra-particle pores over a wider region of the bed.
 Secondly, the number of particle-particle contacts increases as both the poly-dispersity increases and average particle size decreases.
 The particle to particle wicking of liquid will be very dependent on not just the capillary pressure gradient, but also the number of particle to particle contacts.

 Figure 6 shows the total volume of liquid in the bed and the wetted area both as a function of time.
-For both systems the total volume of liquid in the bed and the wetted area initially increase rapidly followed by a more gentle rise.
+For both systems the total volume of liquid in the bed and the wetted area initially increase rapidly followed by a gentler rise.
 A direct proportionality between the wetted area and the total liquid content of the bed is not expected as the local liquid holdup in the wetted portion is likely to vary considerably with position, particularly between regions with externally held liquid and those with liquid held only within the pore spaces.
 The rapid initial rise in liquid holdup is predominantly associated with the formation of the flow paths in the inter-particle channels, while the longer term slower increase is associated with the wetting of the intra-particle porosity.

 For a given wetted area the bed with wider size distribution contains more liquid than that with the narrowly sized ore fraction.
 For a given flow, the holdup increases as the size of the channels decreases (Ilankoon and Neethling, 2013, 2014), which means that the amount of externally held liquid will be higher in the more realistic ore system.

 While a large portion of the bed ultimately experiences some wetting, not all liquid is equal in terms of its effect on mass transport and thus leaching rate.
-The liquid held within the ore particles does not flow, which means that mass transport will be very slow as it will rely on diffusion to a large degree.
+The liquid held within the ore particles will only flow very slowly if at all, which means that mass transport will be very slow as it will rely on diffusion to a large degree.
 This means that the distance from an active flow path is likely to be a greater factor than the liquid content at a particular location.